-Winner of the Silver Medal in the 2019 Hobart Fine Food Show!
+Silver Medal in the 2021 Tasmanian Fine Food Awards!

 Dutch biscuit trivia!

 The stroopwafels are baked in a special iron for 1 minute.
 Then we cut them to give it its round shape.
 The waffle is carefully sliced in half and generously coated with caramel syrup.
-The halves are then put back on to each other and your waffle is ready!
+The halves are then sandwiched back together and your waffle is ready!

 Stroopwafels originate in Gouda (The Netherlands) in the 19th century.
 It is said that they were made from stroopwafel offcuts, dough left overs and syrup.
 This made it cheap to make and was therefor called 'armen koek' or poor people biscuits.
 Some dispute this history and say there is no evidence of this.